 In 1910, Winfield was on the Atchison, Topeka & Santa Fe, the St. Louis and San Francisco, and the Missouri Pacific Railroads.
 At that time, it was an incorporated city with an electric street railway, sewer system, fire department, waterworks, broad, well-paved, and shaded streets, electric lights, three parks, two daily newspapers — the Courier and the Free Press, flour mills, grain elevators, machine shops, carriage, and wagon works, marble works, ice and cold storage plant, department stores, and all other lines of retail establishments, telegraph and express offices, and an international money order post office with ten rural routes.

 The town was amid a fine farming district and shipped great quantities of livestock, grain, produce, and dairy products.
-There was magnesian limestone of good quality quarried in the vicinity and shipped from this point.
-A great many retired farmers live in the town, as well as a large number of traveling salesmen.
+Good-quality magnesian limestone was quarried in the vicinity and shipped from this point.
+A great many retired farmers live in the town, as do a large number of traveling salesmen.
 The population in 1910 was 6,700.

-The armory of the Second Regiment of the Kansas National Guard was located here.
-Aside from the excellent public schools, there were St. Martin’s Lutheran School and a Congregational school.
-Among the privately owned institutions were the Winfield College of Music and the Central Sanitarium.
-A live businessmen’s association looked after the general interests of the town.
+The Second Regiment of the Kansas National Guard’s armory was located here.
+In addition to the excellent public schools, there was St. Martin’s Lutheran School and a Congregational school.
+The Winfield College of Music and the Central Sanitarium were among the privately owned institutions.
+A live businessmen’s association looked after the town’s general interests.

 In 1916, Gott Manufacturing was established in Winfield to produce metal water coolers.
 Over the next 70 years, the enterprise became a major supplier of insulated water jugs and urns.

-By the 1920s, the emphasis of the State Home for the Feeble-Minded was placed on agricultural productivity as both the male and female clients were put to work throughout the institution so that it could become its own system.
-The institution no longer trained the students to live in society but trained them to live in their own self-created world.
+By the 1920s, the emphasis of the State Home for the Feeble-Minded was placed on agricultural productivity, as both the male and female clients were put to work throughout the institution so that it could become its own system.
+The institution no longer trained the students to live in society but in their self-created world.

 Pi Gamma Mu International Honor Society in Social Sciences was founded at Southwestern College in Winfield in 1924.
 The international headquarters is now housed at a repurposed Carnegie Library building on Millington Street in downtown Winfield.
 Pi Gamma Mu is the oldest and preeminent interdisciplinary social science honor society.
 Its mission is to encourage and promote excellence in the Social Sciences and to uphold and nurture scholarship, leadership, and service.